 Populations in Myanmar are facing crimes against humanity and war crimes perpetrated by the military and armed groups following the February 2021 coup.

-Since the February 2021 military coup and prolonged states of emergency, the Myanmar (Burma) military – known as the Tatmadaw – has compounded the human rights and humanitarian crisis in the country, while anti-junta armed groups also threaten civilians amid escalating conflict.
-The junta has relentlessly targeted civilian areas with airstrikes, scorched earth campaigns and other attacks and systematically denied or blocked humanitarian aid to civilians, particularly in the anti-military strongholds of Magway and Sagaing regions and Chin, Kachin, Shan, Kayah and Karen states.
-The UN High Commissioner for Human Rights has documented abuses against aid workers and the burning alive, dismembering, raping and beheading of civilians unable to flee attacks.
-At least 5,588 people have been killed in attacks predominantly perpetrated by the junta, while 3.3 million have been displaced.
+Since the February 2021 military coup and prolonged states of emergency in Myanmar (Burma), the military – known as the Tatmadaw – has perpetrated widespread violations, compounding an existing human rights and humanitarian crisis in the country.
+Peaceful mass protests against the coup were met with brutal crackdowns.
+Civilian militias, known as People’s Defence Forces (PDFs), formed as part of an armed resistance.
+The junta has retaliated with relentless airstrikes, scorched earth campaigns and other systematic attacks on civilian areas, while denying or blocking humanitarian aid to civilians, particularly in the anti-military strongholds of Magway and Sagaing regions and Chin, Kachin, Shan, Kayah and Karen states.

 The coup, ongoing hostilities and a lack of trust complicate the prospects for the safe, dignified and voluntary repatriation of Rohingya refugees from Bangladesh.